MeaningOfLights/AzureTraining/Hands-On-Labs-That-Work/20-Building-Linux-VM.md

 > We are using PuTTY for this exercise, this is optional, please skip to 2.20.11 if you're ok with PuTTY.

-1. Select the Linxu VM.
+1. Select the Linux VM.

 1. Click the Connect > SSH at the top of the pane.